meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

   ```

-  If someone calls a wrong function they will end in this function and the throw means it will revert state to before the call.
+  If someone calls a wrong function, this function will be initiated.
+We throw, which means the contract will revert its state to the state it had before the call.

   We will now expand the contract following the contract we used in our PoC.
-  We will create a vending machine contract where a user can buy something and the machine holds half of the ether payed and gives the other half to his stakeholder.
+  We will create a vending machine contract where a user can buy something.
+  The machine holds half of the ether payed and distributes the other half to his stakeholder.
-  When the stock is below a certain point it will ask the supplier for a refill and pay the supplier directly from the contract.
+  When the stock is below a certain point, the contract (machine) will ask the supplier for a refill and pay the supplier directly from the contract.
-  We will then also be implementing some security directly in the contract.
+  We will also be implementing some security directly in the contract.

   The first functionality we will add is paying for a "product".